Minisign A dead simple tool to sign files and verify signatures.

 $ minisign -Sm myfile.txt

-Or to include a comment in the signature, that will be verified and
+Or to include a comment in the signature, that will be verified and displayed when verifying the file:

 $ minisign -Sm myfile.txt -t 'This comment will be signed as well'

-The signature is put into myfile.txt.minisig.
+The signature is put into myfile.txt.minisig

+.
 Starting with version 0.8, multiple files can also be signed at once:

 $ minisign -Sm file1.txt file2.txt *.jpg